-RA can also affect the joints of the foot and ankle.
-Up to 90 percent of people with RA will experience symptoms in their feet.
+RA can also develop in the joints of the foot and ankle.
+Up to 90% of individuals with RA will experience symptoms in their feet.

-In fact, people often develop symptoms in their little toe before signs appear in their hands.
+Moreover, people often have symptoms in their little toe before signs appear in their hands.

-People may notice the symptoms in their feet because they can affect mobility.
+A person may notice the symptoms in their feet, because they can affect mobility.
 This is because walking exerts a constant pressure in and around the feet.

-- the small joints in the toes called the interphalangeal joints
+- small joints in the toes, called interphalangeal joints

-- the large joint on the big toe called the metatarsophalangeal (MTP) joint
+- large joint on the big toe, called the metatarsophalangeal (MTP) joint

-- the joint connecting the foot with the ankle called the subtalar joint
+- joint connecting the foot with the ankle, called the subtalar joint

-- the ankle joint, although this is less common
+- ankle joint, although this is less common

 Damage to the tendons can cause the toes to become twisted, leading them to cross over each other.
-The toes may curl downwards and appear claw-like.
+The toes may curl downward and appear claw-like in shape.
 This condition is commonly known as hammer toe.

 Damage to the tendons and ligaments in the middle of the foot can cause the arch of the foot to collapse.

-Problems with the MTP joint can create bony protrusions on the sole, which is painful and may affect how someone walks.
+Problems with the MTP joint can create bony protrusions on the sole, which is painful and may affect how a person walks.

-Changes to the shape of the toes and feet can cause the joints to rub on shoes or the toes to rub against each other.
-This can cause other problems, such as:
+Changes to the shape of the toes and feet can cause the joints to rub on shoes, or the toes to rub against each other.
+This can cause other issues, such as:

-Many people will only experience mobility problems when they have an RA flare-up.
-Flare-ups may last for several months if not treated effectively.
+Many people will only experience mobility issues when they have an RA flare-up.
+Flare-ups may last for several months if a person does not receive effective treatment.

-Some people may also develop abnormal bone growths in the knees, called osteophytes.
+Some individuals may also develop unusual bone growths in the knees, called osteophytes.

 RA in the knee can cause pain and stiffness and may affect a person’s walking and mobility.

 RA affects people in different ways.
-The differences will often depend on which joints are inflamed.
-For example, inflammation in the ankle and feet joints can restrict a person’s ability to walk.
+The differences will often depend on which joints have become inflamed.
+For example, inflammation in the ankle and foot joints may restrict a person’s ability to walk.

-These issues are usually only temporary because symptoms tend to flare up and go away again.
+These issues are usually temporary, because symptoms tend to flare up and then go away.
 Sometimes, however, these flare-ups can last for months.

-However, doctors can usually recommend treatments that can prevent prolonged flares and subsequent damage.
+Doctors can usually recommend treatments that prevent prolonged flares and subsequent damage.